kofifus/New/README.md

  - no need for 'this._', that/self, weakmaps, symbols etc. Clear and straightforward 'class' code

- - private variables and methods are _really_ private and have the correct 'this' binding
+ - private variables and methods are _really_ private

  - public interface is clear and separated from the implementation as a proxy to private methods